gbtami/pychess-variants/static/docs/torishogi.md

 ![Goose](https://github.com/gbtami/pychess-variants/blob/master/static/images/ShogiGuide/Goose.png)

-The Wild Goose, or simply Goose, is the promoted form of the Swallow.
+The Wild Goose (鴈, *kari*), or simply Goose, is the promoted form of the Swallow.
 It can jump two exactly two spaces diagonally forward (left or right), or exactly two spaces straight backwards.
 Because of this unique pattern, the Goose can only reach a very limited number of spaces on the board (about one quarter of the board).

 ### Mountain Hawk Eagle

 ![Eagle](https://github.com/gbtami/pychess-variants/blob/master/static/images/ShogiGuide/Eagle.png)

-The Mountain Hawk Eagle, or simply Eagle, is the promoted form of the Falcon.
+The Mountain Hawk Eagle (鵰, *kumataka*), or simply Eagle, is the promoted form of the Falcon.
 Its moves are broken down into three components:

 1. It ranges in a Y-shape (wings and tail) -- It can move any number of spaces diagonally forward or straight backwards.
 2. It can move like a king (one step in any of the 8 spaces around the piece) -- this technically makes it a "Y-shaped piece" AND a "king-like piece", but the Y-shape is the dominant part of this piece.